DevSnicket/eunice/README.md

 ## Analyzers

-Analyzers are implemented to create the YAML files, one is currently in development for JavaScript analyzer.
+Analyzers are implemented to create the YAML files.
+An analyzer exists for JavaScript with support for many of the language's features.

 >[try out JavaScript &rightarrow; YAML](https://devsnicket.github.io/Eunice-harnesses/Analyzers/JavaScript/harness.html)